Tips for launching a business, new product or service using social media

 People with good nails, bad nails and downright ugly nails come into your Salon in droves, with their coupons.

 After opening day, people talk about your Salon to their friends through your social media community, which results in your brand and business growing through word of mouth.
 You keep posting regular videos and photos of the services you provide.

 Can you really use social media for Lead Generation?

 Of course you can.
-Through the power of Twitter Search, you’re able to search for people who are talking about bad nails within 5km, 10km or 30kms of your nail Salon.
-Whenever someone mentions a bad nail experience, you’re able to start up a conversation, and offer them a special offer or price on a “I can fix your nail problem for you”.
+Through the power of Twitter Search, you’re able to search for people who are talking about bad nails within 5km, 10km or 30kms of your Nail Salon.
+Whenever someone mentions a bad nail experience, you’re able to start up a conversation, and offer them a special offer or price on an “I can fix your nail problem for you”.
 Over time, about 50% of the people you offer this coupon to come in, and of those, let’s say anywhere from 20% – 40% come back for another nail treatment.
 That’s potent and powerful marketing.

 Every now and then you’ll post a coupon code in a photo or video.
 You estimate that you get about 5 extra people coming in for nail treatments each month, and the average customer value of these is about $25 more than standard walk-ins.

 The great aspect of social media is with proper attention, it significantly expands the entry points for your brand and business.
 Now, instead of customers finding you through just Google Search, or the Yellow Pages, they can find you through Search, Twitter, Facebook, LinkedIn, YouTube, Flickr, and many, many more.

 What’s even more powerful with social media is its capabilities for engaging people while generating exposure for your company and brand.
 If people are involved with you on an emotional level, they will be much more likely to refer friends and family to your business, as well as talk positively about your brand.

 Good luck with it and best wishes, Eddie